-- Art Deco Engagement Rings (1920–1930).
-The 1920s were an age of machinery, exploration, jazz, and exoticism.
+- Art Deco Engagement Rings (1920–1930): The 1920s were an age of machinery, exploration, and jazz.
 Art Deco antique engagement rings reflect the era with a streamlined geometric look.
 Early Art Deco rings diverged from pale Edwardian designs with colorful, contrasting gemstones, although soon went to a platinum diamond-packed look for a glittering streamlined look, just like the Chrysler Building.
 Art Deco rings are currently the most popular antique engagement rings for newly engaged couples.

 Things to Know About Antique Engagement Rings

 - Unusual Center Stones: While diamonds are currently the most popular stone for engagement bands, this wasn't always true.
 Be careful of softer stones such as emerald, pearl, and opal, which may have internal cracks or may be easily damaged.

-- Craftsmanship.
-Look carefully at the craftsmanship of the ring.
+- Craftsmanship: Look carefully at the craftsmanship of the ring.
 If you were to try to commission a modern jeweler to match the work on an Edwardian ring, you would end up spending much more than what you'd pay for an authentic ring of the era.
-Avoid poor replica rings which mimic the style but can't hold a candle to the quality and character of an older ring.
+Avoid poor replica rings that mimic the style but can't hold a candle to the quality and character of an older ring.

 - Settings: If you are on a budget but want the look of a larger diamond, consider an antique engagement ring from the 1930s or '40s.
 The diamonds in these bands were often set in an elaborately carved setting, which made the diamond appear larger.